javanibble/javanibble.github.io/_featured_categories/business-process-automation.md

 * **DMN**: A standard for modeling and automating business decisions within processes.

 ---
-## Java Nibble
+## Blog Posts (Date)
-Here is a list of all the posts on Apache Avro in this blog, covering topics such as data serialization, schema evolution, and integration with platforms like Kafka.
+The following is the list of blog posts about Business Process Automation, focusing on Camunda, BPMN, and DMN.
+These articles cover various aspects of process modeling, decision management, and automation using these tools.